-Contributed by sustainable travel bloggers Oksana & Max from Drink Tea and Travel.
+Contributed by Oksana & Max from Drink Tea & Travel

 Just inland from Cairns in Queensland, you’ll find the Atherton Tablelands, a large green plateau with plenty of places to explore.
 There are a wide variety of hiking trails, waterfalls, greenery, and animals to get to know in the region, including one of the most elusive of them all – the platypus.